Pip-Install-Party/Interpreter/README.md

 5. Abstract Syntax Tree
 6. Interpreter

-The results from the selected component will printed to `Output.txt`.
+The results from the selected component will print to `Output.txt`.

 <!-- CONTRIBUTORS -->